Jarrett Allen NBA Playoffs Player Props: Cavaliers vs. Knicks

 Jarrett Allen Insights vs. the Knicks

-- Allen has taken 9.2 shots per game this season and made 5.9 per game, which account for 9.0% and 11.8%, respectively, of his team's total.
+- This season, Jarrett Allen has made 5.9 shots from the floor per game, which accounts for 11.8% of his team's total makes.

-- Allen's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.

-- The Knicks are the 12th-best defensive team in the league, allowing 113.1 points per contest.
+- Defensively, the Knicks are 12th in the league, giving up 113.1 points per contest.

-- On the boards, the Knicks have conceded 42 rebounds per game, which puts them seventh in the league.
+- Allowing 42 rebounds per game, the Knicks are the seventh-ranked squad in the NBA.

-- In terms of assists, the Knicks have allowed 25.1 per contest, 13th in the NBA.
+- Looking at assists, the Knicks are 13th in the league, allowing 25.1 per contest.

 Jarrett Allen vs. the Knicks